isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on ICT-in-FY23.md

 ### **More systems to be developed on Government Commercial Cloud**
 The value of projects co-developed with industry is expected to increase to about 45 per cent ($1.49 billion) of total spending in FY23, up from 27 per cent and 20 per cent in FY22 and FY21 respectively.

-<br>Co-developed projects 2 streamline development efforts by leveraging the SG Tech Stack and other government platforms for security compliance and interoperability, as well as reusing well-tested software components to build applications efficiently.
+<br>Co-developed projects<sup>[2]</sup> streamline development efforts by leveraging the SG Tech Stack and other government platforms for security compliance and interoperability, as well as reusing well-tested software components to build applications efficiently.
 There are currently 27 vendors qualified to co-develop projects with the Government using the SG Tech Stack.
 This list of vendors will be refreshed with the Agile Co-Development and ICT Professional Services bulk tender ($0.62 billion) to be called in FY23.

 ---